DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 Each status comes with its unique properties, affecting how a Feature behaves, can be interacted with, or is displayed in the dashboard.

-**Status changes are not automatic and are maintained by the user.**
+Status changes are not automatic and are maintained by the user.

+**Detailed Status Breakdown**

 ### In Progress